 The work is thought-provoking and centred around people, dancers or players who translate, reveal or perform.
 The work is grounded in the idea of honesty in performance and looks under the skin: the psychological drives, motivations or inherent characteristics of an individual or group, creating a shared and considered relationship with an audience.
 The body is my first language, though text and voice work are regularly a part of the whole.
 I combine physical knowledge, agility and experience with a raw, rebellious and curious spirit.
 I endeavour to understand further and explore the scope for movement to communicate and to cultivate work that is generous, engaging and embodies an alternative beauty.

-With my team of collaborators I strive to create and present high quality contemporary work that uses movement, but is created through multiple art forms and performance techniques.
+With a team of collaborators I strive to create and present contemporary work that is created through multiple art forms and performance techniques.
 The work creates shared experiences, as an audience member, performer or as participant.
 It seeks to invite an open exchange and immediacy through arts creation and opportunities that aim to promote and support inclusivity and the value of art to everyone.
 At the heart of the work are the people – their skills, their aptitude for excellence, collaboration, sharing and creating a dialogue that embraces creativity, integrity and learning.

-Jo Fong’s creative work has been supported by Arts Council Wales, Arts Council England, Diverse Actions, Chinese Arts Now, Creative Scotland, Fieldwork, British Council, Sherman Cymru, Chapter Arts Centre, Dance House and Coreo Cymru.
+Jo Fong’s creative work has been supported by Arts Council Wales, Arts Council England, Diverse Actions, Chinese Arts Now, Creative Scotland, Fieldwork, British Council, Wales Arts International, Sherman Cymru, Neurolive, Chapter Arts Centre, Dance House and Coreo Cymru.